binarypatrick/binarypatrick.github.io/_posts/2022-12-18-lxc-plex-setup.md

 ## Mounting Media from Network Share

-Mounting my media share from a storage device was easy enough, once I realized I had to make the container privledged.
+Mounting my media share from a storage device was easy enough, once I realized I had to make the container privileged.
 I configured `fstab` to automount the share when the environment started, and used a credential file stored in /root for security.

 > Privileged Container must be set to true to mount a network share {: .prompt-tip }